Dog receiving flea treatment

 If you want to learn how to stop fleas quickly then you may wish to follow this section closely.

 Fleas are vulnerable to dehydration, and need humidity to grow and develop.
 In the UK, it's hard to get your home below the 45% relative humidity that fleas need.
-However, sprinkling salt or baking soda on your carpets can dehydrate fleas.
-Or try diatomaceous earth.
-You can buy it at DIY stores, and it's safe for you and your pets.
+However, sprinkling diatomaceous earth on pet bedding, carpets, hardwood floors and furniture can dehydrate and kill fleas.
+If not available, you can also try using salt or baking soda.

-If you have a flea problem, make sure you vacuum regularly - ideally every day.
-The vacuum kills any fleas it sucks up, and the vibrations cause fleas to emerge earlier, making them vulnerable to chemicals and natural solutions.
+Finally, vacuum regularly - ideally every day.
+The vacuum kills any fleas it sucks up, and the vibrations cause fleas to emerge earlier, making them vulnerable to treatments.
+Be thorough and dispose of vacuum bags or empty the canister outside immediately.

 Professional Flea Control